dev-rohith/role-based-management-task/README.md

 # Role-Based Access Control (RBAC) with Authentication and Authorization - MERN Stack

+since i used paas for server deployment wait for couple of seconds to start server at initial request.

 ## live link: https://role-based-management-task-lv42.vercel.app/

 This project demonstrates the implementation of **Authentication**, **Authorization**, and **Role-Based Access Control (RBAC)** in a **MERN stack** application.
 It allows for the creation of users with different roles and access permissions, ensuring that only authorized users can access certain parts of the system.